Skip to content

 Architecture and Key Features

-• Versatility: Primarily focused on object detection, unlike Ultralytics YOLO models which often support multiple tasks like segmentation and pose estimation.
+• Limited Versatility: Primarily focused on object detection, lacking native support for other tasks like segmentation or pose estimation.

 Learn more about YOLOv6-3.0